Skip to main content

 Water

-Learn how water billing works, average UK water bills, metered vs unmetered rates, how to get a water meter, and schemes to reduce your costs.
+Learn how water billing works in the UK, average water bills by region, metered vs unmetered rates, how to get a water meter, why prices vary, and schemes to reduce your costs.

 Key takeaway